etopian/amazon-s3-music-player/README.md

 This is a quick and dirty script that I wrote to replace my need for Grooveshark now that it is dead.
 S3 costs .03 per gigabyte per month which means that 25000 songs stored there cost around $3.75 per month.
 And they will be there for the next decade.
 Yes we could add a lot of features and make this a full blown application written with a proper framework, but I don't have the money to fund that right now... maybe kickstart that thing later.

+But here is what you need, you need a bucket with your music...
+As it stands it will dump all the content on a single page...
+So a few hundred songs is fine, a few thousand is not...

 ![Screenshot](https://raw.githubusercontent.com/etopian/amazon-s3-music-player/master/s3-music-player.png)